Grow Local Innovation Lab

 Acknowledgments and data submission

 We would like to thank the growers and researchers involved in the below studies, all of which are included in this online tool.
 We are always looking for additional variety trial data to include in this tool.
-If you have data you would like to submit for consideration, please complete this form.
 If you’d like more information about conducting your own on-farm trials, we recommend The Grower’s Guide to Conducting On-farm Variety Trials.